George Bandy (American football): Coaching and administrative career

 In 1952, Bandy coached football and baseball for Grant Union High School.
 After one season he was hired as the football, baseball, basketball, and wrestling coach for Belgrade High School.
 In 1956, he was hired as the first head football coach for Northern Montana and was also named the baseball and basketball coach.
 He held the position of basketball coach for one season and the position of football coach for five.
 In five seasons as head football coach he led Northern Montana to a 9–23 record.

 Bandy remained athletic director for Northern Montana for twenty years.
 He was also named president of Northern Montana in 1975 and was named to the same role for Western Montana College— now known as the University of Montana Western—in 1975.
 He served as the commissioner of the Frontier Conference starting in 1980.

 Death

-Bandy died alongside his wife and recently adopted son when they drowned in Helena, Montana.
+Bandy died alongside his wife and recently adopted son when they drowned during a sailing accident in Helena, Montana.